-V. NUMERICAL ANALYSIS AND SIMULATION
+5. NUMERICAL ANALYSIS AND SIMULATION

 In this section, we apply the proposed analysis framework to study how the relative weights assigned to the remaining distance and the remaining lifetime of a packet affect the packet loss performance in the class of MLA schedules as defined in (1).
 The analysis results are validated by comparison with simulation results.
 Through numerical analysis, we determine the optimal lifetime-distance factor α given various system parameters.
 We further demonstrate the performance gain achieved by optimizing α through comparison with systems employing LDF and EDF scheduling.
-In addition, we study the effect of imperfect schedule implementation and different source packet inter-arrival time distributions.
+In addition, we also study the effect of imperfect schedule implementation.